TouchBistro Advanced Discounts

 Balancing New and Existing Customer Needs

 When building for a new customer segment, we need to make sure we're not forgetting the needs of our existing customer segment.
-My research revealed that existing customers and mid-market customers had different priorities that didn't overlap.
+My research revealed that mid-market customers had some priorities that didn't overlap.
 Existing customers had specific pain points with the current system, while mid-market customers needed granular control over when, where, and how discounts applied.

 This insight shaped my approach.
 Instead of simply expanding features, I focused on building flexibility through advanced configurations.
 This shift from "more features" to "more control" served both audiences.